-- Are easier to sell (99% of agents say this);
+- Are easier to sell (99-percent of agents say this)

-- Sell for more money (90% say this);
+- Sell for more money (90-percent say this)

-- Sell faster (82% say this)
+- Sell faster (82-percent say this)

 Most people consulted think that hardwood provides higher resale value than other floors, such as carpet, luxury vinyl flooring, or laminate, though they cannot confirm this with figures.